 What’s the most important thing about home for you?

 As we have called so many different places home in recent years, I honestly feel that I’m pretty great at establishing the feeling of home anywhere.
 Size, shape, style and neighbourhood are not quite as important as a table where our family gathers to have dinner, do homework, make art or watch a movie together.
 Also the first thing I do anywhere is to fill the walls with my kids’ art and unpack the espresso maker I carry around in my suitcase all the time.

 What does privacy mean to you?

-Privacy is a rare phenomenon in the life of any traveling family.
+Privacy is a rare phenomenon in the life of any travelling family.
 Living on a boat with four other people of different sizes and needs inevitably means being in charge all the time.
-My husband and I work hard to squeeze in an hour of alone-time separately for each other every day.
-If I’m lucky I get to do some drawing or painting, but often it’s just about sitting with a cup of tea and reading a book or staring at the wall.
+My husband and I work hard to squeeze in an hour of alone time separately for each other every day.
+If I’m lucky, I get to do some drawing or painting, but often it’s just about sitting with a cup of tea and reading a book or staring at the wall.